-- What are you hoping to achieve with the crowdsourcing?
+- What are you hoping to achieve through crowdsourcing?

-- Are you looking for ideas about new products, processes, or systems?
+- Are you looking for ideas about new products, services, processes, or systems?

 - How broad do you want the exercise to be?
 Is this a niche problem, or are you simply looking for the next ‘anything goes’ product idea?